 Each task can be customized (due dates, persons responsible for delivery, attachments, labels) to further improve organization.
 The workflow in this setup is simple: upon completion of a task from the To-Do list, you can move it to the Done list, for example.

-Mistakes made in the workflow setup may not be noticeable at the beginning of project development.
+Mistakes made in the workflow setup may not be noticeable at the beginning of project or software development.
 Moreover, it might seem that the setup has no drawbacks, but eventually, the mess will undoubtedly occur as the project grows.
-This can lead to an unwanted situation of changing workflow in the middle of development.
+This can lead to an unwanted situation of changing workflow in the middle of software development.
 Thus, the key to success lies in preparing the proper structure which will last throughout the whole project development cycle.